 If you just adopted a dog from a shelter or rescue group, congratulations!
-Dogs adopted from a dog rescue or animal shelter can make wonderful pets.
-No matter the reason they landed in the shelter, with a little time, patience, and training, shelter dogs can become happy, well-adjusted family members.
+Dogs adopted from a dog shelter or animal rescue shelter can make wonderful pets.
+No matter the reason they landed in the shelter, with a little time, patience and training, shelter dogs can become happy, well-adjusted family members.

 Take some time to learn how to train and socialize your newly adopted companion.
 Check out the following tips for training a shelter dog.

 Expect a Period of Adjustment

 When you adopt a puppy or dog from a shelter, he comes with a history — not the least of which is being relinquished to the shelter.
 Keep in mind that the stress of this, along with whatever the dog has experienced in his past, can make him less than confident in new surroundings.
 Plan on giving him some time to adjust to his new home and family.
 Dogs can take anywhere from a few hours to several months to get used to living in a new place.
 During this adjustment time, do what you can to make your new dog feel safe and comfortable.
 Be patient while he adjusts, but also try to keep things consistent and predictable in his new environment.

 Set Boundaries from the Start

 Remember that training begins from the day your new dog comes home.
 It can be tempting to coddle him for the first week or so to try to make up for the time he spent in the shelter.
 Don't do it!
 If you allow your shelter dog to engage in certain behaviors when you first bring him home, such as getting up on the sofa, eliminating on the carpet or chewing on table legs, it will be much harder to train him to stop doing those things later.